cynkra/constructive/README.md

 `data.frame()` for data frames etc), in order to get output readable by humans.

-Some use cases :
+Some use cases are:

--   snapshot test
+-   Snapshot tests
 -   Exploring objects (alternative to `dput()` or `str()`)
 -   Creating reproducible examples from existing data
 -   Comparing two objects (using `construct_diff()`)